 18th February 1959, TAA announced that they would commence painting

-their aircraft with a fluorescent orange paint.
-This fluorescent pigment
+their aircraft with the fluorescent orange paint DayGlo Fire Orange™.

-(The name was originally presented as Day-Glo but the hyphen was subsequently
+Ohio.
+(The name was originally presented as Day-Glo but the hyphen was

-dropped and there was no spacing between the two words.)
+subsequently dropped with no spacing between the two words.)
 For a time

 it was expected that the FAA would mandate the application of high visibility